Leody Taveras Player Props: Rangers vs. Cardinals

-Leody Taveras -- with a slugging percentage of .538 in his past 10 games, including five extra-base hits -- will be in action for the Texas Rangers versus the St. Louis Cardinals, with Matthew Liberatore on the hill, on June 6 at 8:05 PM ET.
+The Texas Rangers, including Leody Taveras and his .525 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starting pitcher Jack Flaherty and the St. Louis Cardinals at Globe Life Field, Wednesday at 8:05 PM ET.

-In his previous game he had a hitless showing (0-for-4 with an RBI) against the Cardinals.
+He had a one-hit showing in his most recent game (1-for-4) against the Cardinals.

 Leody Taveras Game Info & Props vs. the Cardinals